 It's an okayish episode.
 Yet Dee's innate sadness inadvertently keeps the story and by rote action almost grounded (I've never found Virgil W Vogel much of a director beyond just telling the crew where to place the camera).

 An attempt to flip -- and cannibalize -- the plot from "Target Black" three years earlier, this new entry sees Pepper forced by the department into protecting a campaigning rightwing politician (Laraine Stephens, the wife of executive producer David Gerber, in one of her numerous appearances on the series) whom Pepper knew from highschool (Stephens is 10 years younger than Angie) as an unscrupulous classmate.
-Eartha Kitts pops up as a prostitute for no real reason other than the obvious Catwoman jokes, one supposes.
+Eartha Kitt pops up as a prostitute for no real reason other than the obvious Catwoman jokes, one supposes.

 The anti-fascism message in the script is overly obvious.
 But in the era of Trump, I guess it can still stand to be repeated.
 Even in this puerile a fashion.

-In what may be the last really decent episode of the series, while the squad is investigating the suspicious death of a race car driver who's also a friend of Joe Styles, Crowley's fragile ex-wife Jackie (Bibi Besch) returns to town with a designer's degree and a promise he can soon drop the alimony payments.
+In what may be the last really decent (and therefore aptly titled) episode of the series, while the squad is investigating the suspicious death of a race car driver who's also a friend of Joe Styles, Crowley's fragile ex-wife Jackie (Bibi Besch) returns to town with a designer's degree and a promise he can soon drop the alimony payments.
 (In Season 2's "Pattern for Evil" Crowley calls his ex "Mary Ellen" -- so perhaps he's been married and divorced twice, which would explain the perpetual scowl on his face and generally bad attitude).

 Pepper quickly suspects that Jackie's return is not so casual and intuits that the woman appears to be having chemo treatments; she has leukemia, and it's terminal.
-In an era like the '70s when cancer, so often "leukemia" for some reason, really was the TV disease of the decade and endlessly pimped for easy sentiment and hollow melodrama, it's commendable that this episodes makes it work via understatement (much as it did in "Solitaire" last season).
+In an era like the '70s when cancer, so often "leukemia" for some reason, really was the TV disease of the decade and endlessly pimped for easy sentiment and hollow melodrama, it's commendable that this episode makes it work via understatement (much as it did in "Solitaire" last season).

 Good, low-key original score by Morton Stevens.